Search This Blog

 Hermon MacNeil was no exception.
 He became, like his fellow European sculptors Prince Paolo Troubetzkoy, Carl Kauba, Franz Xaver Bergmann and others before him, enthralled with the athletic, colorful and frankly exotic Indians.
 MacNeil spent many an hour at the Wild West Show's Indian encampment, getting to know the performers and making many sketches in his notebooks.

-One of the Lakota Sioux at the Wild West Show who spoke, read and wrote English was 15-year-old Joseph Black Pipe (March 7, 1878 - sometime between 1935 and 1940).
+One of the Lakota Sioux at the Wild West Show who spoke, read and wrote English was 15-year-old Joseph Black Pipe (March 7, 1878 (according to the 1900 Census, August 1876) - sometime between 1935 and 1940).
 He had been educated at the St. Francis Catholic Mission on the Rosebud Reservation, but aside from his presence at the Wild West Show, it is not known if he acted in the show's dramas.
 It is very likely, however, that he acted as an interpreter for the older Lakota chiefs and warriors.
 One thing is certain, he made the acquaintance of Hermon Atkins MacNeil.

 After the Exhibition closed on October 31, 1893, the Wild West Show closed one day later, on November 1.
 Not long after, MacNeil was walking down a street on a cold, wet Chicago winter day when he spotted young Black Pipe.
 Joseph had stayed behind after the show closed but was cold and hungry, being without work.
 MacNeil offered him room and board in his studio in exchange for Black Pipe becoming his studio assistant and model.
 He gratefully accepted, staying with MacNeil for the next year and a half.